 Josh Schoeller is the Senior Vice President and General Manager of LexisNexis Health Care.
-He has over 20 years of experience across Payer, Provider, Life Sciences and Pharmacy industries.
-Mr. Schoeller has held key positions in IT, Product, Operations and Market/Sales roles.
-His specific domain expertise spans big data, provider and identity data management and integration, application architecture, predictive analytics and decision support.
+He has over 20 years of experience across Payer, Provider, Life Sciences and Pharmacy industries leading product and growth strategies.
+Mr. Schoeller specializes in big data, provider and identity data management and integration, application architecture, predictive analytics and decision support.
 His track record of success working with multiple segments across health care has provided him the expertise to solve challenges faced by stakeholders at various levels within an organization, leading them to keep the big picture in focus while solving specific problems.

 Mr. Schoeller is responsible for ensuring the development and growth of the overall strategy for LexisNexis Health Care and customer satisfaction.
 In this role, he oversees all existing and new revenue for the company’s four health care verticals: Payer, Provider, Pharmacy and Life Sciences.
 He does this by working with the sales, engineering and product teams to ensure health care solutions are solving emerging health care technology issues.

 Topics of Interest